tatsumoto-ren/tatsumoto-ren.github.io/blog/how-to-review.md

 Anki is terrible at queuing more than 30 cards from the learning queue.
 It is going to show you them over and over until they graduate.
-If the cards are not particulary easy, you may never get to the review queue.
+If the cards are not particularly easy, you may never get to the review queue.
 What I recommend you to do in this case is similar to the trick used to fight backlogs.

 Create a filtered deck with these settings.